SamMcD-S/SamMcD-S/README.md

 ### Spectre Attack
 This is a generic Spectre Attack, heavily based on the attack from Seed Labs (https://seedsecuritylabs.org).
 However, the aforementioned attack relies heavily on x86 intrinsic instructions, such as clflush, and rdtscp.
 To avoid this dependence, my Spectre attack project uses a pthread timer, and a generic cache-evict method.
+Contributions:
+* A timing gadget that utilizes pthread timers, as opposed to architecture specific timing instructions
+* An (in progress) toolkit to determine the cache configuration of a computer, and perform cache-clearing operations.

 ### Voltage Glitch Attack
 In this project, I built open-source modules to run a voltage glitch on the Basys 3 FPGA development board.
 Demonstrations are also documented here.
 ### Bluetooth Page Turning Pedal